jaffreyjoy/pirate-rush/README.md

  - Press <kbd>D</kbd> or <kbd>⭢</kbd> to rotate the helm(steering) of the ship towards the right.

- - Move the <kbd>mouse</kbd> around to change the angle of the cannon.
+ - Move the <kbd>mouse</kbd> around to change the direction of the cannon.

  - Left click the <kbd>mouse</kbd> to fire a cannonball.